MASS Awards

 2025-26 MASS Regional Superintendents of the Year

-The MASS Superintendent of the Year Award is presented annually in collaboration with AASA, The School Superintendents Association, to recognize outstanding leadership in Montana’s school districts.
-Graves will represent Montana in the AASA National Superintendent of the Year competition, with the national winner announced during the AASA National Conference on Education in March 2025.
+The MASS Superintendent of the Year Award is presented annually in collaboration with AASA, The School Superintendents Association, to recognize outstanding leadership among Montana’s superintendents.
+Dr. Barron will represent Montana at the AASA National Conference on Education in February 2026, where the AASA National Superintendent of the Year will be announced.

 Past Montana Superintendents of the Year